Chengyao Sun

 A co-branding conundrum: People underuse co-branded credit cards outside their featured brands.

-Under second review at the Journal of Marketing Research.
+Revise & resubmit at the Journal of Marketing Research.

 (New draft with credit card statement data)